acurtis166/SPNKr/docs/basic-usage.md

 ## Parsing Responses

-API calls return JSON payloads, but these are not decoded.
-Instead, methods return raw `aiohttp.ClientResponse` objects to be handled by the user.
-That being said, two built-in parsing strategies are available.
+API calls return decoded JSON payloads.
+Two built-in parsing strategies are available.

 - [Pydantic parsing](reference/pydantic-parsing.md) - Parse JSON responses into [Pydantic](https://docs.pydantic.dev/latest/) models.
 - [Records parsing](reference/records-parsing.md) - Parse JSON responses into flat, record-like named tuples with only highlighted information.
 While not as complete as the Pydantic models, they are likely more convenient to load into a `pandas.DataFrame` or dump to files/databases.

 The classes and functions for these parsers are available in the `spnkr.parsers` module.
 Relevant parsing objects are referenced by the [service methods](reference/services.md).

-Below is a continuation of our above script with parsing of the JSON into a [MatchHistory](reference/pydantic-parsing.md#spnkr.parsers.pydantic.stats.MatchHistory) Pydantic model.
+Below is a continuation of our above script with parsing of the JSON data into a [MatchHistory](reference/pydantic-parsing.md#spnkr.parsers.pydantic.stats.MatchHistory) Pydantic model.

 ```python
 import asyncio